MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-warehousing.md

   - **Transfer orders** (only outbound with simple picking and loading work)

 - **Warehouse order receipt data** – This data is used only for purchase orders that have been released to a warehouse.
-- **License plate data** – License plates can be created on the hub and the scale unit.
+- **License plate data** – License plates can be created on the hub and the scale units.
 Dedicated conflict handling has been provided.
 Note that this data isn't warehouse-specific.
+If the same license plate number gets created "at the same time" on both the hub and a scale unit deployment the following syncronization of the data will fail.
+You can take action in the **System administration > Inquiries > Workload inquiries > Duplicate records** page where the data related to the two entities can get viewed and merged.

 ## Outbound process flow